nus-cs2103-AY2324S1/tp/docs/TempUG.md

 ### Saving Data

-TutorMate data is saved in the hard disk automatically after any command that changes the data.
+TutorMate data is saved in the _hard disk_<sup>[9](#glossary)</sup> automatically after any command that changes the data.
 There is no need to save manually.

 <br>

 ### Editing Data File

-TutorMate data is saved automatically as JSON files `[JAR file location]/data/addressbook.json`, `[JAR file location]/data/schedulelist.json` and `[JAR file location]/data/personLessonMap.json`.
-Advanced users are welcome to update data directly by editing that data file.
+TutorMate data is saved automatically as _JSON_<sup>[10](#glossary)</sup> files `[JAR file location]/data/addressbook.json`, `[JAR file location]/data/schedulelist.json` and `[JAR file location]/data/personLessonMap.json`.
+It is possible to update data directly by editing that data file, but we do not recommend doing so.
-Be very careful, especially when you modify attributes such as Start and End time of lessons, as any overlapping lesson timings will render the data as invalid.
-For example, lesson clashes will not be detected.
+If you insist on modifying the data file directly, be very careful, especially when you modify attributes such as Start and End time of lessons, as any overlapping lesson timings will render the data as invalid.
 Scenarios like these are not exhaustive.

 <box type="warning" seamless>